 These earnings data, based on 1998 annual averages, are produced by the Current Population Survey.
 More information can be found in news release USDL 99-15, "Usual Weekly Earnings of Wage and Salary Workers, Fourth Quarter 1998."

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Black women report highest earnings premium for additional education on the Internet at http://www.bls.gov/opub/ted/1999/feb/wk1/art03.htm (visited March 07, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Black women report highest earnings premium for additional education at https://www.bls.gov/opub/ted/1999/feb/wk1/art03.htm (visited November 30, 2023).